 Ideas for the freebie

 Obtain the prospect’s email address first.
 Once they’ve landed on the thank you page, you can direct them to download and retrieve the freebie.
 This is also an opportunity to mention any Facebook groups that they can join.

 This funnel is best suited for local businesses like gyms, home cleaning or restaurants.

 - Use the Lead Generation objective and lead form.
 Your Facebook ad should entice viewers with the value of your offer.

 - Ask for a name, email and phone number to make a personal follow up as easy as possible.

-- Make contact via phone, text, email as soon as someone has signed up.
+- Make contact via cloud phone, text, email as soon as someone has signed up.

 - Contact them multiple times for the next 3 days.
 Be persistent if you don’t get through to them right away.
 Remember, they are local and interested in your solution.

 It’s easier to convert your target when you can say “Enjoy a £0 joining fee at Manchester Market.”
 It means you can get attention easily, and you already have more trust because you’re local.

 In addition to this, a great offer gets people to sign up on impulse.
 By being able to call people up personally and immediately you keep the momentum going.
 It’s easier to up-sell after you’ve done a great job on that first offer.
 The main focus is to get people in-store and so that you can profit from back-end sales.